 If it will only be needed for a short period of time, a feeding tube might be inserted through the opening of the nose and run down the throat, into the stomach.
 This is called a nasogastric tube, or NG tube.
 Naso- refers to nose, and gastric refers to the stomach.
 Nasogastric intubation bypasses the mouth and throat and delivers nutrition and medicine directly to the stomach.
 This procedure uses gravity to move the liquid down the tube to the stomach and is common in patients with severe anorexia nervosa and cancer of the mouth or throat.

-A gastric feeding tube, also called a G-tube or button, is inserted surgically through an incision in the belly.
-These tubes deliver food directly to the stomach and are used in patients that need long-term feeding.
-Such patients often have severe malnourishment, neurological problems that prevent swallowing, or a physical block to digestion in the mouth or throat.
+A gastric tube, also called a G-tube or button, is inserted surgically through an incision in the belly.
+These tubes deliver food directly to the stomach and are used in patients who need long-term feeding.
+Such patients are often severely malnourished, have neurological problems that prevent swallowing, or a physical block to digestion in the mouth or throat.

 The most common method of gastric intubation is the percutaneous endoscopic gastrostomy (PEG), a minimally invasive surgery that uses an endoscope to guide the placement of the tube into the stomach.
 An endoscope is a flexible or rigid tube with a lighted viewing device that transmits images to a fiberscope or screen so that the doctor can see inside the body without conducting open surgery.
 Insertion of the PEG tube usually takes around twenty minutes and causes little discomfort.
 The tube will have some mechanism near its end that prevents the tube from falling out of the belly.
 The tube usually can’t be seen through clothes and can be left in for up to six months.